TiffanyM0/G3-E-Recipe-Project/README.md

 Welcome to the E-Recipe React app!
 This project is a virtual kitchen where the joy of cooking meets the essence of deliciousness.
 Whether you're an experienced chef or a home cook, our diverse collection of recipes is designed to cater to every dish and skill level.

+## API Information

+This project relies on the [MealDB API](https://www.themealdb.com/api.php) for fetching recipes.
+To use the API, you'll need to sign up for an API key [here](https://www.themealdb.com/api-key.php).

 ## Project Overview

 This project is built using Create React App and is structured into several components: